Facebook

 The Risks of Ignoring Your Sleep Apnea

-Your sleep apnea isn’t going to disappear on its own.
+Unfortunately, sleep apnea doesn’t disappear on its own.
 When left untreated, the consequences of sleep apnea can be devastating to your overall health and relationships.
 Sleep apnea affects your ability to complete basic tasks.
-In fact, fatigued sleep apnea sufferers are responsible for numerous traffic fatalities annually.
+In fact, fatigued sleep apnea sufferers are responsible for thousands of traffic fatalities annually.

-Additionally, this common sleep disorder is linked to depression, anxiety, obesity, and several other damaging medical conditions such as heart attacks and stroke.
-And in children, sleep apnea causes daytime drowsiness and behavioral and academic problems at school.
+Additionally, this common sleep disorder is linked to depression, anxiety, obesity, and several other damaging medical conditions such as chronic pain, type 2 diabetes, heart attacks, and stroke.
+In children, sleep apnea causes daytime drowsiness as well as behavioral and academic problems at school.

 Learn More